AI STANDARD

 The reading runs along two dimensions, and the category holds them as one discipline because reading on only one leaves the work half-done.

 The second is temporal horizon.
 The same mechanics operate from within-moment dynamics through generational arcs and deep-time stability.
-The pressure that a conversation absorbs over five minutes is the same pressure an institution absorbs over five years and the same pressure a civilization absorbs over five generations — the time-constants change but the dynamics do not.
+The pressure that a conversation absorbs over five minutes is the same pressure an institution absorbs over five years and the same pressure a civilization absorbs over five generations.
+The time-constants change, but the dynamics do not.
 Reading at one horizon and stopping there gives you a partial map.
 The relationship that looks stable in any single conversation may be eroding across the year.
 The institution that has held for a decade may be storing the pressure that produces sudden collapse.
 The civilization that appears successful by within-lifetime measures may be drawing down inheritances no within-lifetime reading would surface.
 The horizons sit inside each other: the long arcs are made of the medium, the medium of the short.
 A reading that does not move across them misses what is operating where it is operating.

 03 // The Tools Inside